"Nonlocality-of-a-single-photon" based Quantum Key Distribution and Random Number Generation schemes and their device-independent security analysis: Experimental Setup

-Let us comment that to achieve necessary coherence between beams the reference coherent states could be generated from the same impulse of laser which was used in single photon generation.
-These coherent states could be then distributed to the parties alongside the encoding modes $b_1$ and $b_2$.
+\mrk{To get the necessary phase stability of the coherent pulses which are used in homodyne measurements at the stations of Alice and Bob, as well overall temporal synchronization in the runs of the experiment, one can use the following procedure.
+The pulsed pump in Fig. 1 feeding the PDC crystal can be obtained via a frequency doubling procedure of pulses of a laser that feeds the entire interferometric device (not in the picture).
+The PDC down conversion process should be then frequency degenerate, to the central frequency of the original laser pulses.
+These laser pulses via a proper beam-splitting sequence, before the frequency doubler, can be used to produce also a pair of time synchronized and phase locked pulses of coherent light, which are also {\em time synchronized with the trigger/heralding events}, if the latter ones happen. } These coherent pulses are distributed to the parties alongside the encoding modes $b_1$ and $b_2$, \mrk{to serve as local oscillators in homodyne measurements}.
 The distribution could be done for example using double-core optical fibers \cite{Phase_stab}.
-Such a solution allows for keeping the coherence between the beams at longer distances.
-This is because while the phase could be varied during transmission, both modes undergo analogous phase changes in such a fiber.
-The distribution of the reference beams from the same source in fact does not cause any security problems, as further analysis is entirely device-independent.
-The locality of the setting choice is also preserved in such a setup as settings will be then determined by the local transformation applied to the reference beam.
+Such a solution allows for keeping the phase locking between the beams at longer distances.
+This is because while the phase could \mrk{drift} during the transmission, both modes undergo analogous phase changes in such a fiber.
+The distribution of the coherent reference pulse from the same source does not cause any security problems, and our further analysis is entirely device-independent. \mrk{For suitably space separated measurement stations of Alice and Bob} the locality of the settings choice \mrk{can be satisfied} in the setup as the settings \mrk{are} determined by local phase transformations applied to the reference pulses \mrk{and by the local shutters}.